The Woodlands TX Is A Success For All Who Live There

 After undergoing changes in ownership it continued on its upward spiral as a desirable place to live.
 There is a Town Center that features a waterway like the San Antonio River Walk.
 People enjoy riding in water taxis known as Waterway Cruisers.

 It seemed impervious to anything bad happening there.
-However, in 2008 it was hit by Hurricane Ike and Hurricane Harvey in 2017.
+However, in 2008 it was hit by Hurricane Ike.
 Thousands of trees were uprooted as well as power lines.
 A major structure, the Cynthia Woods Mitchel Pavilion, was damaged.
 Prior to that, Hurricane Alicia struck in 1983.

 Currently, the future looks extremely bright for this lovely community.
 The value of real estate there is increasing steadily.
 It had a population of 200,000 as of 2012, and continues to grow.
 In fact, the current population is high enough to qualify for federal transportation funding.